captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 this hovercraft.
 ---
 ## CARRIE:
-So you get in the hovercraft—
+Okay, So you get in the hovercraft
 ---
 ## ANNA:
 We’re all strapped in,